Drumlane: History

 Internal O'Reilly clan feuds continued, and in 1487, Edmund and Fergal O'Reilly attacked Clogh Oughter castle, occupied by their uncle John O'Reilly.
 Retribution came swiftly, and Fergal was killed (buried at Drumlane), and Drumlane town, where Edmund O'Reilly lived, was burned in punishment.
 O'Reilly clan feuds around Drumlane continued in 1512, while the last mention from papal records was in 1538 before the priory and church were confiscated in 1539 under the rule of Henry VIII, King of England to the Archbishop of Dublin and later granted to Hugh O'Reilly in 1567 under lease.
 However the O'Reillys still carried out their depredations as we find a raid on Drumlane c.
 1570 by Toirdhealbhach, nicknamed 'An Prióir Balbh', the illegitimate son of the chief, Aodh Conallach O'Reilly.
 When Hugh O'Reilly died in 1583, it was disclosed that he had only ever paid one half of one years rent on all of his leased properties, leading to forfeiture of the Cavan monastic lands and sold as the crown administrators saw fit.
 Drumlane was Cavan's richest ecclesiastical foundation, consisting of 32 polls (around 800 acres of pasture and arable land).
 Drumlane church was re-granted to the reformed Anglican Diocese of Kilmore and used for Protestant church worship, while the priory buildings were left to decay.
-A new church called St. Columba's was erected by the Church of Ireland by 1821 and the old Drumlane church was then un-roofed and abandoned.
+A new church called St. Columba's was erected by the Church of Ireland by 1821 and the old Drumlane church was then un-roofed, abandoned until being transferred into State ownership as a National Monument in 1882.